Samina-Karim/MiniGamesProject/README.md

 ### Number Guesser Game ####
 ### Design and created by Haider ###

+Here's your text with spelling and grammar corrections:

+"I contributed to the 'MiniGamesProject', specifically focusing on the 'Number Guesser' game, a fun number prediction game where the user has to try to guess the number.
+As a developer, I implemented the following features:

+1. I allowed the user to guess a number.
+2. I allowed the user to receive hints based on the number they chose.
+3. I allowed the users to see the previous numbers they have chosen.
+4. Designed an easy-to-use interface with a hot-cold theme that matches the aesthetics of the website.

+Challenges I faced included ensuring that my text does not go over the designated container.
+To address this, I referenced previous lecture notes and YouTube tutorials to set the CSS attributes.

 ### Rock Paper Scissor Game ####
 ### Design and created by Awaab ###
 Created the game display region that is divided into game display and score description area.